Ayobamidele/Git-Api/README.md

 # Git-Api
-An api to peform actions on all repo
+An api to peform git actions on all repo